GUIDE TO LOCOMOTIVES AND TRAINS

 3. "Wingshaped" cooling air intakes.

-4. High adhesion truck.
+4. High adhesion trucks.

 5. GE characteristic angular fuel tanks.